 ADHERENCE TO CATHOLIC TEACHING

-A healthy curiosity and respectful requests for more information regarding a Church teaching are encouraged.
+A healthy curiosity and respectful requests for more information regarding Church teachings are encouraged.
 If a student argues against accepted Catholic moral teaching in Religious Education classes or boasts to classmates of doing something the Church considers seriously sinful, that student may be asked to leave the classroom and report to the Religious Education office during class.
 The students’ parent(s) may be called, and a meeting with the DRE and/or pastor may be necessary.
 Following this meeting, the student may be reinserted into his/her class or be home-schooled (if in the child’s best interest).
 If the student returns to his/her class and the behavior is repeated, then the parents will be asked to home school their child for the remainder of the school year.

-Cell Phones must be turned off when students arrive for class.
+Cell phones must be turned off when students arrive for class.
 If cell phones are found to be in use during class, the phone will be taken by the catechist and returned to the student at the end of class.
 Phones and other electronics must be turned off when class begins.
 Emergency use of the phones is acceptable, but if the situation allows time for requesting phone use, permission from the catechist should be asked.

-If a student breaks the above rules after one warning on the day of class the catechist will call his/her parents.
+If a student breaks the above rules after one warning on the day of class, the catechist will call his/her parents.